 Even so, there were some noteworthy findings that could be anticipated on the basis of the importance of the two aspects of work with data that were found to relate positively to youths’ engagement.
 In particular, both generating and modeling data were found to be positively (and statistically significantly) related to the Full profile, suggesting that when youth were involved in these practices, then they were more likely to be highly engaged.
-In particular, given the makeup of this profile, this suggests that when youth were involved in these aspects of work with data, they were more likely to report high levels of cognitive, behavioral, and affective engagement, and high perceptions of competence and challenge.
+This suggests that when youth were involved in these aspects of work with data, they were more likely to report high levels of cognitive, behavioral, and affective engagement, and high perceptions of competence and challenge.
 Generating and modeling data may have such relations because they were particularly important aspects of work with data.
 As Lehrer and Schauble (2006) explain, inscriptions serve commitments: Choosing to record an observation or an idea as data involves the process of identifying something that is worth recording and then recording the parts that are of interest.
 Thus, generating data may be fully engaging to youth because it is, generally, demanding and important with respect to work with data.
 Modeling, too, is an important practice.
 It has been described as the central scientific and engineering practice (Lehrer & Schauble, 2015; Weisberg, 2012), and its relations with full engagement provides some actionable evidence for its importance in the context of summer STEM programs.
 Modeling may be especially engaging to youth because such work positions learners as the creators of new information, in addition to using models created by others to learn about authoritative sources of information.
 This is one of the affordances of modeling in teaching and learning contexts (Berland et al., 2016; Schwarz et al., 2009).
 Moreover, when learners create new knowledge through activities such as modeling, they can begin to shape the process of constructing new knowledge in a domain, a challenge in science education contexts (Stroupe, 2014) and likely in other STEM content areas, we well.

-The null findings for the relations of asking questions, making observations, and interpreting and communicating findings were noteworthy, too.
-They suggest that their effects were not large enough to be detected.
-They may not be able to be detected for a number of reasons: simply because they were very small given all of the other factors that impact youths’ engagement, because the aspects of work with data were enacted in a myriad of ways which may be more or less engaging, and because they simply were not as engaging.
-Nevertheless, future research may seek to understand why these aspects did not relate to engagement.

-As there is no research on how work with data relates to youths’ engagement, the findings associated with this research question provide some initial evidence for how some aspects of work with data relate to youths’ engagement.
-These findings suggest that these activities may not be more engaging per se.
+These findings suggest that work with data may not be more engaging per se.
 Instead, it may be the way that youth engage in them that matters, in alignment with past research (Berland et al., 2017).
 While the findings for this question were somewhat minimal, there are key findings from both the important relationships that were found to be statistically significant (between generating data and data modeling and Full engagement) and from those that were not.
 Other samples, other enactments of work with data, and, possibly, other analytic approaches can build on this work to further substantiate what is known about how work with data engages youth and other learners.